hmaarrfk/libcyusb/README.md

 I only included libcyusb in here, but in [releases](https://github.com/hmaarrfk/libcyusb/releases/tag/v1.0.5), you should find the full 1.0.5 version of the software that has been modified to have an LGPL license.

+# Warning
+In my experience, this library was of limited use.
+I would use it to learn what commands are sent to libusb and directly use libusb instead of this.
+They make heavy use of global variables, which makes multi-threaded use difficult.

 # Build from source

 ```